sanyja2000/whyopengl/README.md

 Now you should be able to run the project.

 ## On Windows
 For glut to work you need to download and install PyOpenGl and PyOpenGl-accelerate from one of the Unofficial Windows Binaries for Python Extension Packages websites
 (link for one: https://www.lfd.uci.edu/~gohlke/pythonlibs/).

-After downloading you have to install the downloaded wheel files with:
+Once you have downloaded the files for your respective python version, you have to install the downloaded wheel files with:

-`pip install PyOpenGL-3.1.5-cp38-cp38-win_amd64.whl` - for Python 3.8
+`pip install PyOpenGL-3.1.5-cp38-cp38-win_amd64.whl` - for Python 3.8, change file to the downloaded

-`pip install PyOpenGL_accelerate-3.1.5-cp38-cp38-win_amd64.whl` - for Python 3.8
+`pip install PyOpenGL_accelerate-3.1.5-cp38-cp38-win_amd64.whl` - for Python 3.8, change file to the downloaded

 Now you should be able to run the project.